 Changing beds for a child will be a shock to the system after spending their lives in a secure cot close to Mum and Dad, so it is expected for them to feel a little confused by the sudden change.
 One of our experienced mums advises: “routine, routine, routine - the best way to make the transition easy is to have a routine and stick to it”.

-Whether your child willingly jumps into their new bed with glee or they fight the transition with all they have, it is so important to stick to your guns and keep it regular.
+Whether your child willingly jumps into their new bed with glee or they fight the transition with all they have, it is so important to stick to your guns and keep them regular.
 The child will soon come to terms with the fact that this change is now a nightly occurrence and not just a one-off, whereas if you introduce them to their new way of independence on an inconsistent ‘every other night’ basis it will prolong the process, confuse the child and make the transition far more complicated than it needs to be.

 Tip 2: Establish a Routine